 The Turda Salt Mine is located about 45 minutes by car from Cluj Napoca.
 It’s a perfect addition to a Romanian road trip.

-There are also organised tours available from Cluj.
+There are also organized tours available from Cluj.

 Accommodation near Turda salt mine: